thisAKcode/thisAKcode.github.io/Pelican/content/post11_pythonic_js.md

 author: Alex

 #  How I Learn JS
+* codecademy.com
+* 100 days of web with Python

 ### Shrotly about problem

 I once read a great article about JavaScript on realpython.com While learning JS you often think about how this portion of JS code could be written in Python.
 So I decided to white chunks that are comparable.
 ### some focus on itertools among others
 [IMPORTANT!]
 BEWARE THE FOLLOWING LINES IN QUOTES ARE CUT FROM CODECADEMY.COM!!!
 '''
-.forEach() is used to execute the same code on every element in an array but does not change the array and returns undefined.
+>.forEach() is used to execute the same code on every element in an array but does not change the array and returns undefined.
 .map() executes the same code on every element in an array and returns a new array with the updated elements.
 .filter() checks every element in an array to see if it meets certain criteria and returns a new array with the elements that return truthy for the criteria.
 .findIndex() returns the index of the first element of an array that satisfies a condition in the callback function.
 It returns -1 if none of the elements in the array satisfies the condition.